calum-hughes/calum-hughes.github.io/_pages/research.md

 - [The Elementary Theory of the 2-Category of Small Categories](http://tac.mta.ca/tac/volumes/43/8/43-08abs.html), written with Adrian Miranda, 2024.
 Theory and Applications of Categories, Vol. 43, 2025, No. 8, pp 196-242.

+-  [Colimits of Internal Categories](https://arxiv.org/abs/2501.17769), written with Adrian Miranda, 2025.
+Accepted for publication by the Bulletin for the Belgian Mathematical Society--- Simon Stevin.

 *Preprints*